vojtechgistr/Book-Clean-Architecture/README.md

 ![image](https://github.com/DaRealAdalbertBro/Book-Clean-Architecture/assets/56306485/4f4be0bc-0aec-4ec1-b19d-b78b1d2571a0)

 - So if component A should be protected from changes in component B, then **component B should depend on component A**.
 - We want to protect the *Controller* from changes in the *Presenters*.
 We want to protect the *Presenters* from changes in the *Views*.
-We want to protect the *Interactor* from changes in-—well, anything.
+We want to protect the *Interactor* from changes in-well, anything.
 - **Architects separate functionality based on how, why, and when it changes, and then organize that separated functionality into a hierarchy of components.
 Higher-level components in that hierarchy are protected from the changes made to lower-level components.**

 ### Information Hiding